tontonialberto/advanced-topics-cs/fairness-group-recommendations/reports/report-assignment3.md

 This section describes the approach used to evaluate the Recommendation System and the discussed alternatives.

-### User-Based Collaborative Filtering
+### User-Based Collaborative Filtering Evaluation
-To get an idea of which similarity measure leads to better prediction, the following experiment will be conducted:
+To evaluate which similarity measure leads to better prediction, the following experiment will be conducted:
 - Instantiate three recommenders $RS_{PCC}, RS_{JACCARD}, RS_{ITR}$.
 Both use the same prediction function but a different similarity function;
 - Select all items rated by a user: for each item, do a prediction with each of the recommenders and compare the results.